 Linuxbrew is the fork of Homebrew.
 It can be used both on Mac OS and Linux.
-It’s usage is pretty same as Homebrew.
+Its usage is pretty much same as Homebrew.
 It can be installed in your home directory and does not require root access.
-Like any other package manager, Linuxbrew allows you to install packages which are not packaged by the native distribution.
+You can use Linuxbrew to install the packages which are not packaged by the native distribution.
 It also allows to install most up-to-date applications and packages.

 Linuxbrew needs the following dependencies in your Linux box.

 - Linux 2.6.16 or newer